uOttawaDrone/drone-fall-2019/docs/build_log_191119.md

    * %Lower Frame was built.%
      * %The screws are not entirely secure.
 The frame is stable enough for flight.%
    * %The power supply board was soldered to the battery connector.%
+   * %Soldered the ESCs to the PSB.%
+   * %Soldered the XT60 Connector to the cables.%
    * %Soldered an LED to the PSB for power indication.%
-   * %Soldered the ESCs to the PSB.%

    ## Next Steps

    * %Bring a set of hex screwdrivers.%
    * %Bring your own solder.%
-   * %Suggestion 3%
+   * %Bring Electric Tape and Zipties%

    ## Pictures
    ### %Soldering%